yuye1992/CNTK/Examples/Image/Detection/FastRCNN/README.md

 This folder contains an end-to-end solution for using Fast R-CNN to perform object detection.
 The original research paper for Fast R-CNN can be found at [https://arxiv.org/abs/1504.08083](https://arxiv.org/abs/1504.08083).
 Base models that are supported by the current configuration are AlexNet and VGG16.
-Two image set that are preconfigured are Pascal VOC 2007 and Grocery.
+Two image sets that are preconfigured are Pascal VOC 2007 and Grocery.
 Other base models or image sets can be used by adding a configuration file similar to the examples in `utils/configs` and importing it in `run_fast_rcnn.py`.

 ## Running the example